openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

       The main focus right now is getting it to work within the context of entomologist and once that is done focus on the cloud integration aspect.

-So far the drag and drop doesn™t work but it™s getting there and once it is complete I
+So far the drag and drop doesnâ€™t work but itâ€™s getting there and once it is complete I
       will tidy the code and the TODO list as a first iteration should be finished (since drag and drop being completed is the same as finishing most of the functionality).